RetroDECK/ES-DE/USERGUIDE.md

 **Hidden**

-With the exception of the text filter, all available filter values are assembled from metadata from the actual gamelist, so if there for instance are no games marked as completed, the Completed filter will only have the selectable option 'False', i.e. 'True' will be missing.
+With the exception of the text filter, all available filter values are assembled from metadata from the actual gamelist, so if there for instance are no games marked as completed, the Completed filter will only have the selectable option False, i.e. True will be missing.

 Be aware that although folders can have most of the metadata values set, the filters are only applied to files (this is also true for the text/game name filter).
 So if you for example set a filter to only display your favorite games, any folder that contains a favorite game will be displayed, and other folders which are themselves marked as favorites but that do not contain any favorite games will be hidden.

-The filters are always applied for the complete game system, including all folder contents.
+The filters are always applied for the complete game system, including all folder content.

+### Add/remove games to this collection

+This entry is only shown if the system is a custom collection.
+The way this works is described in more detail [below](USERGUIDE.md#custom-collections).

+### Finish editing _'COLLECTION NAME'_ collection

+This entry is only visible if the system is a custom collection and it's currently being edited.

 ### Edit this game's metadata / Edit this folder's metadata

-This opens the metadata editor, which will be described in detail below.
+This opens the metadata editor for the currently selected game file or folder.

-### Add/remove games to this game collection

-This is only shown if the system is a collection.
-This will also be described in more detail below.

-### Finish editing _'COLLECTION NAME'_ collection

-This menu entry is only visible when editing the collection.

 ## Metadata editor

-In the metadata editor, you can modify the metadata for a game, scrape for game info and media files and delete media files and gamelist entries, or the entire game.
+In the metadata editor, you can modify the metadata for a game, scrape for game info and media files, delete media files and gamelist entries, or delete the entire game.
+When manually modifying a value, it will change color from gray to blue, and if the scraper has changed a value, it will change to red.
+When leaving the metadata editor you will be asked whether you want to save any settings done manually or by the scraper.

 ![alt text](images/current/es-de_metadata_editor.png "ES-DE Metadata Editor") _The metadata editor._